roge-rm/otto/README.md

 ### Card Setup:

-I will provide a flashable image sometime in the future but in the meantime you can set this up manually.
+#### Preconfigured Image:

+Download the latest preconfigured image <a href=https://github.com/roge-rm/otto/releases/tag/otto-legacy32lite-v01>at this link</a>.

+Extract the .img file from the zip and write it to an 8GB or larger microSD using <a href=https://rufus.ie/en/>Rufus</a> or <a href=https://win32diskimager.org/>Win32 Disk Imager</a> for Windows, or dd on linux/mac.

+#### Manual Setup:
 Steps are taken from <a href=http://hunke.ws/posts/orange-pi-usb-midi-host/>this guide for Orange Pi</a> and <a href=https://neuma.studio/raspberry-pi-as-usb-bluetooth-midi-host/>this guide for Raspberry Pi 3/4</a>:

 1. Download the <a href=https://www.raspberrypi.com/software/>Raspberry Pi Imager</a> and set up the SD card.
 Choose the Legacy 32 Lite image (no desktop is needed).
 You will need to enter in a username/password, set up wifi, and enable SSH access (on the second tab) in order to do finish the setup.
 Setting the hostname can also be helpful.
 2. Insert the SD in your assembled Otto and boot it up.
 It will take some time to connect to your wifi, you can watch your router's DHCP logs to see what IP it pulls or try to ping the hostname you set until you see a response.